OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 Real-world use cases

-Register each codebase as a separate RemoteAgent agent.
+Register each codebase as a separate RemoteAgent.CHAT agent.
 Switch with /repo project-name, send a task, and OpenCode handles the coding in that directory.
-The RemoteAgent dashboard gives you a consolidated view of what ran across all your projects.
+The RemoteAgent.CHAT dashboard gives you a consolidated view of what ran across all your projects.

-Both OpenCode and RemoteAgent are open-source (RemoteAgent's agent package is MIT licensed).
+Both OpenCode and RemoteAgent.CHAT are open-source (RemoteAgent.CHAT's agent package is MIT licensed).
 Combined with a self-hosted Redis relay, you can run the entire stack on your own infrastructure — no SaaS dependencies beyond the Telegram bot API.

 When OpenCode alone is enough